gregnordin/anycubic_irradiance/exploratory/notes-exploratory_XPR_pixels_to_irradiance.md

 # Next

-- &#9989; Go from physical pixel arrays to irradiance map &rarr; look at my other marimo app that does this.
 - Change how physical pixel arrays are displayed.
 Text &rarr; black or white squares with text number in it?
 - Change name of repo and project from *Anycubic* to *XPR_DLP*.
 - Make shared functions more general to accommodate both apps.
     - &#9989; Irradiance plot.
-- &#9989; In original marimo app, remove references to 102 &mu;m and 51 &mu;m pixels.
-- &#9989; Add threshold widget.
 - Consolidate the two marimo apps and put in separate tabs?

 # Log